jayu/nodemcu-app/README.md

 ## Development

-First of all clone repo and install dependencies using `yarn`
+Clone repo and install dependencies using `yarn`

 To start development simply run build script in watch mode:

 `yarn build:watch`

-The environemnt is ready, now run following command to start cli:
+The environment is ready, now run following command to start the cli:

 `yarn dev`